developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the method in which an Android Intent should be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 Depending on the application or service to be invoked, there is likely only one method that can be used successfully to invoke a desired behavior in that application or service.
-You will need to consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value will invoke the desired behavior.
+Consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value invokes the desired behavior.
 The possible values are:

 - If the value ***StartActivity*** is chosen, then the Android Intent is sent using the startActivity() method.
 This method is suitable for invoking Activities, which are components that perform user interactions.
-If the behavior to be invoked involves interacting with the Device User, then this method will most likely be used.
+If the behavior to be invoked involves interacting with the Device User, this method is most likely used.

 - If the value ***Broadcast*** is chosen, then the Android Intent is sent using the sendBroadcast() method.
 This method is suitable for invoking Services, which are components that implement background operations.
-If the behavior to be invoked does not involves interacting with the Device User, then this method will most likely be used.
+If the behavior to be invoked does not involves interacting with the Device User, this method is most likely be used.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Action

 This Managed Configuration allows an Administrator using an EMM to specify the action value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 An action value is NOT mandatory to specify for an Android Intent.
 But an action value is commonly used to identify the purpose of an Android Intent.
 This can be especially when the application or service to be invoked supports multiple functions, in which case the action value is commonly used to identify which function to perform when invoking that application or service.
-You will need to consult the documentation or developer of a given application or service to determine whether an action value is needed and, if so, which value will invoke the desired behavior.
+Consult the documentation or developer of a given application or service to determine whether an action value is needed and, if so, which value invokes the desired behavior.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Category

 This Managed Configuration allows an Administrator using an EMM to specify the category value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 A category value is NOT mandatory to specify for an Android Intent.
 But a category value is commonly used to help identify the purpose of an Android Intent.
 This can be especially when the application or service to be invoked supports many functions, in which case many action values may be used to identify those functions and it may be useful to categorize those functions.
 In some cases, the same action value might be supported in more than one category.
-You will need to consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value will invoke the desired behavior.
+Consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value invokes the desired behavior.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name